Deploy W&B with Kubernetes Operator

 W\&B fully supports deployment on OpenShift Kubernetes clusters.
 OpenShift deployments require additional security context configurations due to OpenShift's stricter security policies.

-For OpenShift-specific configuration details, see [OpenShift Kubernetes clusters](#openshift-kubernetes-clusters) above.
-For comprehensive OpenShift examples in air-gapped environments, see [Deploy on Air-Gapped Kubernetes](/platform/hosting/self-managed/on-premises-deployments/kubernetes-airgapped#openshift-configuration).
+For OpenShift-specific configuration details, see [OpenShift Kubernetes clusters](#openshift-kubernetes-clusters).
+For OpenShift examples in air-gapped environments, see [Deploy on Air-Gapped Kubernetes](/platform/hosting/self-managed/on-premises-deployments/kubernetes-airgapped#openshift-configuration).

 #### Object storage for on-premises and S3-compatible